Belobog: Move Language Fuzzing Framework For Real-World Smart Contracts: Methodology

 \item [$\circ$] \emph{For random mutation}, \tool first selects a seed transaction from the seed pool and then mutates it by modifying constant values or adding/removing function calls.
-Since newly added or removed function calls may break type validity, \tool again uses the type graph to maintain validity.
+Since newly added or removed function calls may break type validity, \tool again uses the \wanxu{dependency graph} to maintain validity.
+(Details in Section~\ref{sec:fuzzing})

 \item [$\circ$] \emph{Concolic execution.} The above generation and mutation processes only care about the type validity of a transaction.
-For primitive types such as \verb|u64| that are used as function inputs, they all use a random strategy to choose or mutate their values.
-In fact, hard-coded conditions or checks are prevalent in smart contracts.
+For primitive types such as \verb|u64| that are used as function inputs, they all choose or mutate their values randomly.
+However, such a random strategy is hard to cover hard-coded conditions or checks that are prevalent in smart contracts.
 For example, line~\ref{line:fee} in Figure~\ref{fig:approach_example} can only be triggered when the inputs satisfy the value constraint, which is nearly impossible to reach with random values.
-To tackle this challenge, we design and implement a concolic executor based on the Move Virtual Machine. \end{itemize} Technical details about transaction generation and mutation will be introduced in Section~\ref{sec:fuzzing}.
-Technical details about the concolic executor will be introduced in Section~\ref{sec:concolic}.
+To tackle this challenge, we design and implement a concolic executor based on the Move Virtual Machine.
+(Details in Section~\ref{sec:concolic}) \end{itemize}

 \item \textbf{Step 4: Transaction execution and feedback collection.} The generated new transaction will then be executed on the Move Virtual Machine (MoveVM).
 If the transaction increases the code coverage\footnote{We use the standard branch coverage in our implementation.}, it will be added to the seed corpus for further mutation.
 If the execution reveals an oracle violation, it will be reported as a potential vulnerability.
 Different from C/C++ software, which typically has a standard oracle, such as buffer overflow, there is no standard oracle in smart contracts, and the oracle problem remains an unsolved problem~\cite{defiranger,verite,ityfuzz}.
-In our implementation, we provide five pre-defined common oracles that we observe in Move smart contracts.
+In our implementation, we provide six pre-defined common oracles that we observe in Move smart contracts.
 Additionally, we expose a user-defined oracle interface that enables the tool users to define their own oracles.
-Technical details about oracle definition will be discussed in Section~\ref{sec:oracle}.
+(Details in Section~\ref{sec:oracle})

 \end{itemize}